-As director for diversity initiatives and community engagement, Vanessa Ruiz leads Cronkite’s strategy and tactical planning for recruiting and retaining diverse faculty, staff and students, as well as first-generation college students.
+As director for diversity initiatives and community engagement, Vanessa Ruiz leads the Walter Cronkite School of Journalism and Mass Communication's strategy and tactical planning for recruiting and retaining diverse faculty, staff and students, as well as first-generation college students.
 She also serves as the lead instructor for the ethics and diversity courses, works with our student clubs and organizations to ensure they are diverse and inclusive and designs ongoing professional development and leadership pathways for faculty and faculty associates in diversity, equity and inclusion.

 In 2014, Ruiz signed on with KNBC in Los Angeles, covering one of the largest news markets in the country, spanning 41,000 square miles.
 There, she reported on a wide spectrum of stories working at the station’s flagship morning show, “Today in L.A.”

-In 2016 and 2017, Ruiz’s team won the Rocky Mountain Emmy for Best Evening Newscast.
-In 2020, she was among the Phoenix Business Journal’s “40 Under 40” selected class, highlighting the top business and civic leaders in the Phoenix area for their career success, community involvement, leadership ability and influence.
+In 2016 and 2017, Ruiz’s team won the Rocky Mountain Emmy for Best Evening Newscast and in 2020, she was among the Phoenix Business Journal’s “40 Under 40” selected class, highlighting the top business and civic leaders in the Phoenix area for their career success, community involvement, leadership ability and influence.

 Ruiz was born in Miami, Florida and is of Colombian descent.
 She studied part of her elementary and high-school education in Palma de Mallorca, Spain.
 She graduated with honors from Florida International University with a B.S. in Mass Communication, a minor in international relations and holds a Masters in Liberal Studies, with distinction, from Arizona State University.